-The proposed mining locations consist of four areas with high grade accumulation of iron sand extending beyond 12 nautical miles (22.4 km) off the South Taranaki coastline.
+The proposed mining locations consist of four areas with high grade accumulation of ironsand extending beyond 12 nautical miles (22.4 km) off the South Taranaki coastline.
 The proposed mining area is approximately 66 km2, in water depths ranging from 21 to 42 metres.
 The boundary of the proposed mining area is approximately one kilometre south of the unmanned offshore Kupe gas platform.
 The FPSO can be located anywhere inside the proposed mining area.
-For the purpose of predicting worst case concentrations of contaminants on land, the FPSO has been assumed to be located at the closes point to land, as indicated by the red dot on figure 3.1.
+For the purpose of predicting worst case concentrations of contaminants on land, the FPSO has been assumed to be located at the closest point to land, as indicated by the red dot on Figure 3.1.

-Other sources of air pollutants in the vicinity of the FPSO may include the Kupe facility and shipping emissions.
+Other sources of air pollutants in the vicinity of the FPSO may include the Kupe gas platform and shipping emissions.
 Marine aerosols (salt spray) are a naturally occurring background source of fine particulate.
-The area with the highest predicted air concentrations on land is predominantly rural in nature and background levels of contaminants are expected to be low.
+Areas on land that are expected to have the highest predicted contaminant concentrations from as a result of emissions from the FPSO are predominantly rural in nature and background levels of contaminants are expected to be low.